ankugupta/desktop-app-animator/README.md

 ## Development server

-Run `npm run electron:serve` for a dev server.
+Run `npm run start` for a dev server.
 The app will automatically reload if you change any of the source files.

 ## Local Build